KevinCheung2259/llm-inference-benchmarking/README.md

 2. Run the second process with `--target-qps 10  --sample-range 0.5 1.0` in another terminal

 This distributed approach ensures better stability and more accurate benchmarking results.

+To stop processes, open a new terminal and run `pkill -f "online_replay.py"`